 Caesar II automatically does this calculation for us.
 The fatigue stresses, unless explicitly defined by the applicable code are the same as Caesar II calculated stress intensity (Max Stress Intensity), in order to conform to the requirement of ASME Section VIII, Division 2 Appendix 5.

 Determination of the Fatigue stress allowable:

-The allowable stresses for fatigue analysis are required to be interpolated logarithmically from the fatigue curve based upon the number of cycles (throughout its life) designated in the fatigue load cases.
+The allowable stresses for fatigue analysis are required to be interpolated logarithmically from the fatigue curve based on the number of cycles (throughout its life) designated in the fatigue load cases.
 The calculated stress is assumed to be a peak-to-peak cycle value (i.e., thermal expansion, settlement, pressure, etc) for static load cases, so the allowable stress can be extracted directly from the fatigue curve.
 On the other hand for harmonic and dynamic load cases, the calculated stress is assumed to be a zero–to-peak cycle value (i.e., vibration, earthquake, etc), so the extracted allowable need to be divided by 2 prior to use in the comparison.

 Determination of the allowable number of cycles:

 The flip side of calculating the allowable fatigue stress for the designated number of cycles is the calculation of the allowable number of cycles for the calculated stress level.
-This is done be logarithmically interpolating the “Cycles” axis of the fatigue curve based upon the calculated stress value.
+This is done by logarithmically interpolating the “Cycles” axis of the fatigue curve based on the calculated stress value.
 Since static stresses are assumed to be peak-to-peak cycle values, the allowable number of cycles is interpolated directly from the fatigue curve.
 Since harmonic and dynamic stresses are assumed to be zero-to-peak cyclic values, the allowable number of cycles is interpolated using twice the calculated stress value.

 Reporting the analysis results: